 - US Virgin Islands.

-The list of mandatory measures applicable to entities from such jurisdictions on the EU level is not designed by the moment.
+Mandatory measures applicable to entities from such jurisdictions on the EU level are not designed at the moment.
 Council Conclusions on the EU list of non-cooperative jurisdictions for tax purposes establishes only the right of member states of the EU to apply the following measures:

 - Non-deductibility of costs;